RaidersOfTheLostApp/MoviePublic/README.md

 `\c <database>` - connect to a database
 `\dt` - list tables in a connected database
 `\d <table>` - list columns on a table

+##MongoDB
+1. run from a command shell to start the db `mongod`
+2. some helpful mongo command lines:
+`mongo` - start the command shell
+`use fetcher` - to switch to our project db there is only one collection - movies `db.movies.find()` - to see the content of the movies db

 ### Database Creation: